willscott/ChromeProxy/README.markdown

 Installation
 ===========

+For user installation, the best way to install the extension is from the chrome web store.
+The web store will provide you with automatic updates, and won't require enabling non-webstore extensions.

 1. Navigate to chrome://flags.
 Turn on 'Experimental Extension APIs' (and restart chrome)
   Note: this step is no longer needed on beta and dev channels.